-Below is a list of 15 different terms that are used every day in the world of PPC Management and PPC Advertising.
-If you are new to PPC and are feeling the need to understand the various different anacronyms and terms used by your PPC Account Manager in more depth, this short and simple PPC dictionary is bound to be just the thing that you need to get you started.
+Below is a list of 15 different Google Ads terms that are used every day in the world of Google Ads Management and Google Advertising.
+If you are new to PPC and are feeling the need to understand the various different anacronyms and terms used by your Google Ads Account Manager in more depth, this short and simple PPC dictionary is bound to be just the thing that you need to get you started.

-The content of this PPC Dictionary has been crafted deliberately to include the main and most important elements of any PPC advertising campaign or PPC management process.
-Whenever you feel that you need a little more clarification on any of the definitions listed below, simply click on one of the links and read a more detailed article which has been written to define the subject you are interested in or concerned about in more depth.
+The content of this PPC Dictionary has been crafted deliberately to include the main and most important elements of any PPC advertising campaign or Google Ads management process.
+Whenever you feel that you need a little more clarification on any of the definitions listed below, simply click on one of the links and read a more detailed article that has been written to define the subject you are interested in or concerned about in more depth.

 Pay Per Click is the form of online advertising that you have to pay for.